Puppy Exercise Guidelines: Play Vs. Overexertion

 Small and Toy Breeds

 Small and toy breeds, such as Chihuahuas or Pomeranians, may have lower exercise requirements compared to larger breeds.
-Short, frequent walks, indoor play sessions, and engaging with are generally sufficient to meet their exercise needs.
-However, it is important to monitor their weight, as small breeds are prone to weight gain, which can negatively impact their health.
+Short, frequent walks, indoor play sessions, and engaging with interactive toys are generally sufficient to meet their exercise needs.
+However, it is important to monitor their weight, as are prone to weight gain, which can negatively impact their health.

 Medium to Large Breeds